HIP-1195: Hiero hooks and an application to allowances

 Abstract

 We propose hooks, programmable Hiero extension points that let users customize the behavior of their entities.
 In principle, hooks could be programmed in any language, but we begin with EVM hooks.
 Users program EVM hooks by writing contracts in a language like Solidity that compiles to EVM bytecode.
-EVM hooks are either pure (using neither storage nor external contracts); or lambdas (like code running in a cloud’s event-driven compute offering, which may access a database to use state or call other external services).
-Users can install many hooks at different indexes on the same entity.
-There is no limit on the number of hooks that can be installed on an entity, but the storage footprint, and hence rent, for that entity, will increase with the number of installed hooks.
+EVM hooks are either pure (using neither storage nor external contracts); or lambdas (like event-driven code running in the cloud, that may keep state in a database to use state or call other external services).
+For any given entity, its user can create many hooks for that entity with different 64-bit hook ids.
+There is no limit on the number of hook ids than an entity can use; but its storage footprint, and hence rent, will increase proportionally.

-As a first Hiero extension point, we propose allowance hooks.
-Users can install these hooks on their accounts.
+As a first Hiero extension point, we propose account allowance hooks.
+Users can create these hooks on their

-transaction can then reference a hook allowance just as it does an ERC-style
+transaction can then reference an allowance hook just as it does an

-continues executing the transfer; otherwise the network rejects the transfer.
-Installing a hook on an account is
+, the network continues executing the transfer; otherwise the network rejects the

-Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambdas belong to a single
+Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambda hooks belong to a single

 owner who can directly update their storage via a new LambdaSStore

-transaction that acts on EVM key-value pairs.
+transaction that acts on EVM storage slots.
 This

-permits fast, inexpensive, arbitrary adjustments to a lambda’s behavior with less overhead than a typical
+permits fast, heap adjustments to a lambda’s behavior with less overhead than a typical ConsensusSubmitMessage

 .